2017

 I think most people find interviewing to be overwhelming and sometimes stressful.
 How do you handle the interview process?

 Charlie: Interviewing in higher education settings can be very tiring and stressful, regardless of whether one is autistic or not.
 As I mentioned earlier, my autistic characteristics tend to be more subtle so interviews are tiring, but, other than that, not too bad.
 I’ve been told by several people that my phone interviews are strong which helps get me in the door.
 (When I was a child, my parents always made me make calls to other people and businesses myself instead of doing it for me, so I’m very comfortable on the phone.)
 I prepare, prepare, prepare ahead of the interview (looking at the website and taking notes on the library and parent institution, researching the presentation question and formulating my own thoughts/experience with the topic).
 The two most challenging aspects of interviews for me are: being scrutinized throughout the process (even if it’s during the more informal social gatherings—you’re still being judged on what you say/how you act so I need to be extra careful) and at the end when I’m waiting for a response about whether I’ve gotten the job or not.
 Waiting is painful for me because I tend to obsess over the unknown, second guess myself after the interview, etc. It’s always a relief to finally be told whether I have a job offer or not.
-Even if it’s not an offer, at least the waiting process and its uncertainty is over.5
+Even if it’s not an offer, at least the waiting process and its uncertainty is over. ((I think many people identify with Charlie’s reaction to the interview process regardless of his neurodivergence.))

 Are there things like library projects or professional development projects which you accomplished not knowing you could?